mzazon/awesome-cloud-projects/aws/circuit-breaker-patterns-stepfunctions/circuit-breaker-patterns-stepfunctions.md

 ## Discussion

 The circuit breaker pattern is a critical resilience pattern for distributed systems, and AWS Step Functions provides an excellent platform for implementing sophisticated circuit breaker logic.
 This implementation demonstrates how to combine Step Functions' error handling capabilities with DynamoDB's consistency guarantees to create a robust circuit breaker system.
-For a comprehensive understanding of resilience patterns in AWS, see the [Building resilient applications on AWS](https://aws.amazon.com/architecture/resilient-apps/).
+For a comprehensive understanding of resilience patterns in AWS, see the [Building resilient applications on AWS](https://aws.amazon.com/architecture/resilient-apps/) architecture guidance.

 The solution uses three distinct states: CLOSED (normal operation), OPEN (service blocked), and HALF_OPEN (testing recovery).
 When failures exceed the threshold, the circuit breaker trips to OPEN state, immediately routing requests to the fallback service.
 This prevents cascading failures and allows the downstream service time to recover.
 The health check mechanism periodically tests service availability and automatically resets the circuit breaker when the service recovers.